remahmoud/create-react-ts-lib/README.md

 crtl projectName
 ```

-then `cd projectName` and install dependenciesName
+then `cd projectName` and install dependencies